 Stricker to Match Play after brother gets liver

-LOS ANGELES (AP) — Steve Stricker said Saturday he is going to the Match Play Championship now that his brother had a successful liver transplant.
+LOS ANGELES (AP) — Steve Stricker says he’s going to the Match Play Championship next week now that his brother had a successful liver transplant.

-Stricker was leaning against playing next week in Arizona because his 50-year-old brother, Scott Stricker, was waiting on a transplant in Wisconsin.
-He said he has been practicing, but his mind was not on golf and that it would be a “long shot” if something didn’t happen soon.
+Stricker was leaning against playing in Arizona because his 50-year-old brother, Scott Stricker, was waiting on a transplant in Wisconsin.
+He said his mind was not on golf and it would be a “long shot” if something didn’t happen soon.

-Later that evening on Thursday, while Stricker was at a Wisconsin basketball game, he received a call that a liver was available.
-His brother had a 10-hour surgery the next day that went into Saturday morning.
+Later that evening on Thursday, while Stricker was at a college basketball game, he received a call that a liver was available.
+His brother had a 10-hour surgery the next day that went into Saturday.

 “It went way better than they expected,” Stricker said.
 “It’s still going to be tough.
 He got through the hard part.”